Factors affecting the level of UV protection

 Protect yourself and children from excessive sun with clothing

-If your skin is very sensitive to the sun you can protect yourself with light clothing.
-Children burn easily in the sun.
-Their skin should be protected well because burnt skin will expose skin cancers later on.
+If your skin is very sensitive to the sun, you can protect yourself with light but covering clothing.
+Children burn easily under the sun.
+It is worth protecting their skin, because burnt skin exposes them to skin cancer when they are adults.

-An outdoor children’s playground should be set up under the shade of trees.
-If this is not possible then the playground can be protected by a parasol or shelter.
+Children’s outdoor playground should be set up in a canopy of trees.
+If that is not possible, the playground can be protected with an umbrella or canopy.

-Also, if necessary, protect your own skin from the sun with clothes and shadows.
-When the skin starts to turn red it is usually already burned.
-Skin temperature says a lot.
-Your skin should be warm, not hot.
+On the beaches, also protect your own skin from the sun with light clothes and shades.
+When the skin starts to turn red, it is usually already burned.
+Skin temperature tells a lot.
+When you feel the skin, it should be warm at most, but not hot under any circumstances.

 Nutrition and sun, internal sun protection

-Vitamin C acts as a protective factor for the skin against the harmful effects of the sun.
-The effect of vitamin C on the skin has been studied both when ingested internally with food and when applied externally to the skin.
+Vitamin C acts as a skin protective factor against the harmful effects of the sun.
+The effect of vitamin C on the skin has been studied both internally when consumed with food and externally when applied to the skin.
+Vitamin C is abundant in berries, fruits and many vegetables.

 UV protection from vegetable oils